 Replatforming will often rely on cloud computing technologies, with newly designed applications running in the cloud.
 This is a great way to ensure that the integration of your systems and data is supported across your whole enterprise.

-Enhance existing codes
+Enhance existing code

 One of the ways to deal with legacy systems without having to replatform your operations is by adapting your existing code.
 This means reprogramming the coding that operates your legacy systems to implement new features or improve compatibility with modern formats.